-Gifts in-kind are recorded at fair market value on the date of donation as an increase in contributions and a corresponding increase in either operating expenses or property and equipment, net, in the accompanying statements of activities and financial position.
+Contributed nonfinancial assets are recorded at fair market value on the date of donation as an increase in contributions and a corresponding increase in either operating expenses or property and equipment, net, in the accompanying statements of activities and financial position.
 The contributions are recorded as without donor restriction unless explicit donor stipulations specify how the donated assets must be used.

-The Organization's policy related to gifts-in-kind is to utilize the assets given to carry out the mission of the Organization.
+The Organization's policy related to contributed nonfinancial assets is to utilize the assets given to carry out the mission of the Organization.
 If an asset is provided that does not allow the Organization to utilize it in its normal course of business, the asset will be sold at its fair market value as determined by appraisal or specialist depending on the type of asset.

-The Organization received investments that were converted to cash of \$159,330 and \$390,733 for September 30, 2022 and 2021, respectively.
-The Organization also received \$43,172 and \$0 of donated clothing and food that was used for our youth. \$103,642 and \$14,003 of other items such as animals, vehicles, equipment, gift cards, and supplies for rodeo were also received as of September 30, 2022 and 2021.
+The Organization received investments that were converted to cash of \$2,127,874 and \$159,330 for September 30, 2023 and 2022, respectively.
+The Organization also received \$162,952 and \$43,172 of donated clothing and food that was used for our youth. \$117,037 and \$103,642 of other items such as animals, vehicles, equipment, gift cards, and supplies for rodeo were also received as of September 30, 2023 and 2022.